yomarguti/codestream/vs/README.md

 # Simplified Code Discussion

-Rather than copying & pasting, CodeStream enables in-editor commenting on any code in your repository, with optional sharing to Slack, Teams or via email, with automatic at-mentioning of code authors via git blame.
+Rather than copying & pasting, CodeStream enables in-editor commenting on any code in your repository, with optional sharing to Slack, MS Teams or via email, with automatic at-mentioning of code authors via git blame.

 ![CodeStream](https://raw.githubusercontent.com/TeamCodeStream/CodeStream/master/images/animated/DiscussCode-VS.gif)